spacemeshos/gpu-post/README.md

 - 2080 MiB

+### Runtime linux requirements

+On Linux platforms with hybrid Nvidia GPU setup please use Nvidia driver R525 or newer.
+Older ones are known to have compatibility issues.
+Non hybrid cards are confirmed to be working with R520 and older versions.

 ---

 ## Build System Requirements

 ### All Platforms

-- For building CUDA support: NVIDIA Cuda Toolkit 11, an NVIDIA GPU with CUDA support, and an Nvdia driver version R450 or newer.
+- For building CUDA support: NVIDIA Cuda Toolkit 11, an NVIDIA GPU with CUDA support, and an Nvdia driver version R525 or newer.
 - For building Vulkan support: Vulkan SDK 1.3 and a GPU with Vulkan 1.3 runtime support.

 ### Windows

-- Windows 10 Pro.
+- Windows 10/11 Pro.
 - Microsoft Visual Studio 2022
 - You may also need to install specific versions of the Windows SDK when prompted when attempting to build the library for the first time.

 ### Ubuntu

 - Ubuntu 22.04
-- Cmake, GCC 7
+- Cmake, GCC 11+

 ### macOS

 - Xcode
 - Xcode Command Line Dev Tools
-- Cmake, GCC 7
+- Cmake, GCC 11+

 ### macOS Dev Env Setup